jackhau/Android-RecyclerView/README.md

 ===================================

 Sample demonstrating the use of RecyclerView to layout elements with a LinearLayoutManager using vertical.
 It also onclick the itemview intent to new activity display value.
+RecyclerView is available in the v7 Support Library, thus compatible with API level 7 and above.

 Pre-requisites
 --------------